 (iv) any cheque the Purchaser provides to the Company or any member of the Fletcher Group is dishonoured for payment;

-(v) the Purchaser fails to comply with any demand for payment issued by the Company or any member of the Fletcher Group; or
+(v) the Purchaser fails to comply with any demand for payment issued by the Company or any member of the Fletcher Group for an amount which is overdue under the Contract; or

-(vi) the Purchaser breaches any of the Conditions and/or is in default of any other agreement between the Company or any other member of the Fletcher Group and the Purchaser.
+(vi) the Purchaser materially breaches any of the Conditions and/or any other agreement between the Company or any other member of the Fletcher Group and the Purchaser.

-(g) The Purchaser expressly and irrevocably agrees that, until such time as title in the Goods passes to the Purchaser, the Company is entitled to enter any premises where the Goods supplied by the Company are located to repossess, remove and sell such Goods.
-The Purchaser (its successors and assigns, including any external manager or administrator) will not object to the Company, or its agents, entering any premises for the purpose of this clause and agrees to indemnify and keep the Company indemnified in respect of any claims, actions and costs that may arise against the Company in relation to the removal, repossession and sale of the Goods pursuant to the Conditions including any claims brought by third parties, except to the extent that the Supplier has been negligent or breached the law or the Contract.
+(g) The Purchaser expressly and irrevocably agrees that, until such time as title in the Goods passes to the Purchaser, if any event set out in clause 13(f) occurs, the Company may require the Purchaser to return the Goods to it on demand and is entitled to enter any premises where the Goods supplied by the Company are located to repossess, remove and sell such Goods.
+The Purchaser (its successors and assigns, including any external manager or administrator) will not object to the Company, or its agents, entering any premises for the purpose of this clause and agrees to indemnify and keep the Company indemnified in respect of any claims, actions and costs that may arise against the Company in relation to the removal, repossession and sale of the Goods pursuant to the Conditions including any claims brought by third parties.

 (h) The Purchaser agrees that repossession and retention of the Goods pursuant to the PPSA will only satisfy so much of the monies which may become payable to the Company by the Purchaser, as is equivalent to the Company’s estimation of the market value of the Goods as it is at the date of repossession and the repossession and retention will immediately extinguish any rights for interest the Company has on the value of the Goods recovered.